cogentcore/core/docs/content/form.md

 core.NewForm(b).SetStruct(&employee{"Programmer", person{Name: "Go", Age: 35}})
 ```

-You can specify a default value (or list or range of values) for a field, which will be displayed in the tooltip for the field label, make the label highlighted when the value is non-default, and allow the user to reset the value to the default value by double clicking on the label:
+You can specify a default value (or list or range of values) for a field, which will be displayed in the [[tooltip]] for the field label [[text]], make the label highlighted when the value is non-default, and allow the user to reset the value to the default value by double clicking on the label:

 ```Go
 type person struct {